 Negative Tuberculosis Test

-Proof of a passing score on the California Basic Education Skills Test (CBEST) or any of the CTC approved basic skills tests is required for admission to all credential programs prior to enrollment in the second session of coursework.
+Proof of an official passing score report on the California Basic Education Skills Test (CBEST) or any of the CTC approved basic skills tests is required for admission to all credential programs prior to enrollment in the second session of coursework.

 Candidates with an earned master’s degree from another graduate institution may transfer no more than 24 graduate credits into the school psychology program pending approval of the Associate Dean.
 Candidates without an earned master’s degree may transfer up to 12 credits of graduate coursework upon approval of the Associate Dean.
 Transferred courses must have been awarded a grade of “B” or better and cannot be older than seven years at the completion of the school psychology program.
 CSPU 534 Practicum in School Psychology I, CSPU 535 Practicum in School Psychology II, CSPU 622 Supervision and Mentoring in School Psychology I, CSPU 623 Supervision and Mentoring in School Psychology II, CSPU 624 Supervision and Mentoring in School Psychology III, CSPU 625 Supervision and Mentoring in School Psychology IV, CSPU 640 Consultation and Indirect Intervention and CSPU 641 Best Practices in School Psychology must be taken at Brandman University.